Rolleander/dragonsmashballz/README.md

 Even if its not the greatest, at least there is some package structure.
 The project originated in **DBZ/** and thats also where the Main class is located.

+The worst code of the whole thing is for sure the fighter implementation.
+You would think every character is implemented in its own class, or have some form of configuration file.
+But no, that would be too easy.
+Instead, two classes realize all 65 fighters: **Fight/FighterData** and **Fight/FighterSpecials**.
+Inside of them are giant switch statements for cases specifying the attributes and special moves for each fighter.

 Different resources are kept in different folders all over the workspace:

 - **Charactersounds/** Fighter sounds